 Hayden Trenholm’s short fiction has appeared in On Spec, TransVersions, Tesseracts6.
 Neo-Opsis, Challenging Destiny, Talebones, Gaslight Grimoire and on CBC radio.
 His short stories, "The Luck of Willie Lumen," "Like Monsters of the Deep" and "Lumen Essence" were nominated for an Aurora Award (Canada's SF Awards) in 2005, 2006 and 2007 respectively.
 In 2008, after a record fourth consecutive short iction nomination, he won the Aurorafor his novella, "Like Water in the Desert."
 In 2011, he once again won an Aurora for his short story, “The Burden of Fire.”

 Over the years, Hayden has taught writing at the University of Calgary, the Alexandra Writing Centre, several public libraries and at the University of Northern BC.
 He is a frequent participant as Science Fiction conventions across Canada and in 2012 was Author Guest of Honour at CanCon in Ottawa.
-He will return to CanCon as Editor Guest of Honour in 2013.
+He returned to CanCon as Editor Guest of Honour in 2013.
+This January he will be teaching a two-day Master Class in writing in Yellowknife.

 He lives with his wife and fellow writer, Elizabeth, in Ottawa where he provides policy advice to the Senator for the Northwest Territories.